 The best Kindle Paperwhite (2021) deals

 Amazon’s latest Kindle Paperwhite is its 11th-gen model, which comes with USB-C support, longer battery life, and a larger 6.8-inch display.
-Given the e-reader launched just last year, however, we haven’t seen a ton of steep discounts yet.
-Thankfully, you can still pick up the last-gen model, which is frequently available for far less than the standard retail price.
+The e-reader launched more than a year ago, and it's starting to receive steep discounts at retailers like Amazon and Best Buy.
+That said, you can also still occasionally pick up the last-gen model from 2018 at a discount.